 Areas such as Cancun down to Tulum have been hit hard by the sargassum.
 There are daily seaweed forecasts you can find online to track where the seaweed is worst.

 We started visiting areas outside the seaweed zone to enjoy seaweed-free beaches, such as Isla Holbox.
+As the seaweed grows and spreads, there is no guarantee what areas will be safe from seaweed, so always check into it before you travel.

 How to avoid sargassum